ITzTravelInTime/TINU/README.md

 - No need to use Disk Utility.
 TINU can format your drive or partition for you.
 - Integrated EFI partition mounter tool.
 - Works using the latest versions of macOS and will also support newer Mac installers out of the box without requiring an update.
-- Offers advanced features to customize your bootable macOS installer.
+- Offers features to customize your bootable macOS installer.

-Features that are planned for future versions:
-- Support for other languages, at least Italian.

  (To sugegst a new feature please contact us)